rebahama/bimmer-reviewer/README.md

 * Some coding practice was taken from the Django documentation [Django documentation](https://docs.djangoproject.com/en/4.0/)

 * Some of the design was taken from the Bootstrap documentation [Django documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/)

+* Some Javascript documentation was taken from this site [Javascript documentation](https://www.w3schools.com/)

 ## Media